-Common tummy bugs (gastro illnesses) in ECEs can include giardia, cryptosporidium, salmonella, campylobacter and norovirus.
-These bugs tend to cause diarrhoea (runny poo) and vomiting, alongside other symptoms.
+Gastroenteritis illnesses are commonly referred to as tummy bugs.
+They include illnesses such as giardia, cryptosporidium, salmonella, campylobacter and norovirus.
+These bugs cause diarrhoea (runny poo) and vomiting, alongside other symptoms.
 In young children they can sometimes be very serious.

-People with these bugs can pass them on to others through their faeces (poo) and sometimes their vomit.
-If someone who is unwell does not wash their hands properly after going to the toilet they may contaminate (make unsafe) objects and surfaces they touch, such as toys and play areas, or if they handle food and drink for others.
+People with these bugs can pass them on to others when bacteria or germs from their faeces (poo) or vomit contaminates food, drinking water or other surfaces and objects.
+This can happen if someone who is unwell does not wash their hands properly after going to the toilet, contaminating toys and play areas, or food and drink for others.
+Norovirus is particularly infectious, and you can catch it just by going into a room someone was sick in an hour before.